Customer relationships were supposed to get smarter. For ten years, it mostly got noisier. Here's what changed, and what we're committing to.

-Walk into any mid-market customer engagement stack in 2026 and you'll find the same thing: eight tools that don't talk to each other, three "AI" products that don't know your business, a pilot from 12 months ago still sitting in a sandbox, and a team that's exhausted.
+Walk into any mid-market customer relationship stack in 2026 and you'll find the same thing: eight tools that don't talk to each other, three "AI" products that don't know your business, a pilot from 12 months ago still sitting in a sandbox, and a team that's exhausted.

 The promise was that AI would fix this.
 The reality, mostly, hasn't.
 The chatbots got better at deflecting.
 The recommendation engines got better at recommending.
 The dashboards got prettier.
 But the actual work: the workflow that follows the conversation, the action that follows the intent, still belongs to humans.